 We are usually careful when we travel but in some parts of Brazil, including Manaus, we were extra diligent.
 We never travel with valuables such as jewelry and try to dress so we fit in as much as we can.
 Mobile phones are very popular to pick-pocketers and ours were always kept in zippered pockets or bags.
 We don’t carry large amounts of cash and only show small bills when shopping.
 Our most valuable item is the camera which is kept well hidden in a weathered camera bag and only brought out for short times when being used.

 How to get to Manaus

 Even though it’s the best place to use as a base for Amazon Rainforest tours, it’s not easy to get to Manaus.
 There is an international airport which is how most people, including us, arrive.
 Taking a long haul bus is possible but only from a few Brazilian cities.
 We looked into taking a bus from Cuiabá, but it would have taken 2 full days.
 The last option is to take a slow moving ferry up or down Amazon River.
 It’s a slow but cheap way to transport people and goods along the river.
-We’ll describe our ferry ride on the Amazon in the coming weeks.
+You can read about our ferry ride on the Amazon here.

 For pictures from other blogs go to Gallery at monkeystale.ca